KLIC: A PRECISION POWDER DOSING DEVICE

 Tornado EVO

 The Tornado EVO is the honest answer to the generic bullet's failures.
-It takes the same fundamental design — rotary mechanism, cylindrical body, single nose piece — and executes it properly.
-CNC-machined aluminium construction, a larger capacity chamber, and an integrated desiccant that genuinely keeps powder dry.
-It doesn't jam as easily.
-It doesn't leak.
-It feels like a real object.
+It takes the same fundamental design and executes it a bit better.
+Aluminum construction, a larger capacity chamber, and an integrated desiccant that can keep powder dry.

 The limitations are structural rather than quality-related.
-The EVO still requires the same multi-step twist process as a generic bullet — fill, invert, partial twist, upright, complete — and dispenses a fixed dose with no adjustment for those who want more control.
-The aluminium construction, while solid, is lighter and less substantial in the hand than stainless steel.
+The EVO still requires the same multi-step twist process as a generic bullet — fill, invert, partial twist, upright, complete — and dispenses a small fixed dose with no adjustment for those who want more control.
+The aluminum construction is lighter and less substantial in the hand than stainless steel.
+The tool is still prone to many of the issues that plague this design; it can still jam and clog like a regular snuff bullet.

 SnoGo

 The SnoGo straw operates differently from a bullet — a spring-loaded scoop at the base is pressed against an external powder source to fill, then placed to the nose and inhaled through the straw.
-It's fast and intuitive, optimised for social contexts where ease of passing matters.
-What it isn't is self-contained: you still need to carry your powder separately and load from it each time.
+It's fast and intuitive, optimized for social contexts where ease of passing matters.
+But it is not self-contained: you still need to carry your powder separately and load from it each time.
+Every use means opening the bag, pressing the scoop in, and closing it again; repeated exposure that lets moisture in gradually and leaves you fishing around as the bag empties.
+Over time the powder clumps, the bag deteriorates, and the process becomes messier.

-The trade-off is control.
-The spring mechanism delivers a roughly consistent dose but isn't adjustable, and the straw format means there's no aeration — powder travels directly from the scoop to the nose piece without the buffering that a chambered delivery system provides.
-It's an excellent product for what it is, a straw that requires an external supply.
+The other trade-off is control.
+The spring mechanism delivers an inconsistent dose and isn't adjustable, and the straw format means there's no aeration; powder travels directly from the scoop to the nose piece without the buffering that a chambered delivery system provides.
+What it is, ultimately, is a social prop that solved a convenience problem: fast to pass, easy to explain, recognizable enough to signal familiarity.
+It was never designed to be a precision tool or solve every pain point.
+Accidents and annoyances are common with a straw going into a bag.

 SnoGo Holy Grail

-The build quality reflects the price in some respects: a polished 304 stainless steel exterior, a sealed internal channel that resists clogging, multiple finish options.
+The build quality reflects the price in some respects: a stainless steel exterior, a sealed internal channel.
 Where the Holy Grail makes a compromise is in its internal components, which are aluminium — lighter and less durable than the all-steel exterior suggests.
 The delivery mechanism remains the same spring-loaded straw format as the standard SnoGo: fast, but fixed dose, and without aeration.
+It appears that the internal chamber is not straightforward to clean or to fix powder clogging.
+The same issues with putting a straw in to a bag will arise, but potentially moreso as the chamber isn't flexible like a bag.

-Best for: Committed SnoGo users who want integrated storage and value the brand's established presence.
+Best for: Committed SnoGo loyalists who want integrated storage and aren't comparison shopping.

 KLIC